I do not have an archaeological background. Does this matter?

 I do not know very much about York.
 Where can I find more information?

-York is one of the most attractive places to live in the UK and has recently been voted European Tourism City of the Year.
+York is one of the most attractive places to live in the UK and was previously voted European Tourism City of the Year.
 The beautiful countryside and coasts of North Yorkshire are accessible by car, bike and public transport, whilst Leeds, Durham, and London are within easy day-trip range.
+VisitYork.org gives comprehensive information about what to see and do in the city.

-For further information we suggest you take a look at our local links page.
+For further information about living in York, we suggest you take a look at the York City Council webpages.